7 Important Facts: Can You Own a Gun with a Medical Marijuana Card in Nevada?

 Can you own a gun with a medical marijuana card in Nevada?

-Nevada law allows qualified patients to hold a medical marijuana card, but federal firearm laws still treat marijuana as a controlled substance.
-Because of this conflict, purchasing a firearm from a licensed gun dealer may involve additional restrictions related to federal regulations and ATF Form 4473.
+Nevada allows qualified patients to hold a medical marijuana card.
+However, federal firearm laws still classify marijuana as a controlled substance, which can affect firearm purchases from licensed gun dealers.

 Does having a Nevada medical marijuana card automatically prevent gun ownership?

-Holding a Nevada medical marijuana card does not automatically mean a person cannot possess a firearm.
-However, federal firearm purchase forms and federal law still reference marijuana use, which can affect firearm purchases from licensed dealers.
+No. Holding a Nevada medical marijuana card does not automatically prevent firearm possession.
+However, federal firearm purchase forms and regulations may affect firearm purchases through licensed dealers.

 Why does ATF Form 4473 ask about marijuana use?

-ATF Form 4473 is a federal firearm transaction record used when purchasing a gun from a licensed dealer.
-The form asks about marijuana use because federal law still classifies marijuana as a controlled substance, even in states where medical or recreational cannabis is legal.
+ATF Form 4473 is used for firearm purchases through licensed dealers.
+The form asks about marijuana use because federal law still classifies marijuana as a controlled substance.

 Should Nevada medical marijuana patients talk to an attorney about gun laws?